algosup/2023-2024-project-4-sportshield-team-8/documents/functionalSpecifications/functionalSpecification.md

 - sending a notification informing of the state.
 The sound would also become more frequent when the battery level would be under 5%.

-#### ➭ **Undervolting**
-Undervolting would be used to lower the energy consumption in specific mode such as the actif one and the anti-thieft.

 #### ➭ **Notifications**
 The fifteen minutes' notifications during the actual sleeping mode has been estimated too high and irrevelant.
-They would be removed.
+They would be removed. \
 However two kinds of notification will be set.
 One for the battery level and another for the impact detection.

 ### GPRS management